Cable Reverse-Grip Pushdown

 Instructions

-• Press bar down by extending elbows.
+• Press the bar down by extending the elbows until the arms are straight or nearly straight.

 Tips & Tricks